 - Aggregation of demand and the application of centralised procurement can provide access to markets, process efficiency, and value for users.
-The EC procurement directive has some elements that limit flexibility over the lifetime of an aggregated procurement regarding who can benefit.
-Changes to the policy or an option for the EOSC LE to commission resources/services could be considered. - Obligations and liabilities of parties involved in the supply chain need to be carefully understood, be it the EOSC legal entity or another actor, for example, in the event of a GDPR breach or financial liability excess consumption of resources. - The use of vouchers is to be considered to be valuable in driving the adoption of cloud services, however, the overhead required to do this may be disproportionate in manpower or the VAT peculiar to the treatment of vouchers. - Virtual access as a mechanism for recovering costs in EC-funded projects is expected to be of benefit and could potentially further assist in enabling public-to-public collaborations. - The absence of public-to-public case studies where the providing party wishes to seek renumeration for their service has constrained the recommendations, noting that such a construct can only exist in circumstances where the parties involved are subject to the EC procurement directive.
+The EU Procurement Directive has some elements that limit flexibility over the lifetime of an aggregated procurement regarding who can benefit.
+Changes to the policy or an option for the EOSC legal entity (Association) to commission resources/services could be considered. - Obligations and liabilities of parties involved in the supply chain need to be carefully understood, be it the EOSC legal entity or another actor, for example, in the event of a GDPR breach or financial liability due to excess consumption of resources. - The use of vouchers is to be considered to be valuable in driving the adoption of cloud services.
+However, the overhead required to do this may be disproportionate in manpower or the VAT peculiar to the treatment of vouchers. - Virtual access as a mechanism for recovering costs in EC-funded projects is expected to be of benefit and could potentially further assist in enabling public-to-public collaborations. - The absence of public-to-public case studies where the providing party wishes to seek remuneration for their service has constrained the recommendations, noting that such a construct can only exist in circumstances where the parties involved are subject to the EU Procurement Directive.